|

 Elizabeth, who was born in the New

-Forest area of Hampshire, moved to the North East in the mid 1970’s.
-She
+Forest area of Hampshire, moved to the North East in the mid 1970’s and

 |